The 'Apapacho': A Caress from the Soul to Create Emotional Intimacy

 Apapacho is one of the most beautiful words in existence because of the connotation it has earned over the years.
-The word “apapocho” is of Nahuatl origin, but this sentimental and emotional word has been incorporated into the Spanish language over the years.
+The word “apapacho” is of Nahuatl origin, but this sentimental and emotional word has made its way into the Spanish language over the years.

 Over time, it gained the meaning it has today: to caress from the soul with pure emotion.